Discover folk - the CRM for people-powered businesses

 - User-friendly interface: Known for its intuitive and easy-to-use interface, making it accessible for users of all skill levels.

-- Comprehensive free plan: Offers a robust free version that includes essential CRM features, ideal for small businesses and startups.
+- Comprehensive free plan: Offers a robust free version that includes essential CRM features, ideal for sales teams and startups.

 - Seamless integration with marketing tools: Integrates smoothly with its marketing, sales, and service hubs, creating a unified platform for inbound marketing and customer management.